WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Nikolas: Wondering about several design decisions: Web rendering backend and remote layers
 - more wondering about starting this on iOS
 - you're not using NSScroll View
-- implications for the furture. what are your visions/plans if you could change all ports
+- implications for the future. what are your visions/plans if you could change all ports
 - The non-UISide Compositing
-- SImon: the goal is for WebCore code to not care what we do.
+- Simon: the goal is for WebCore code to not care what we do.
 - Really the WebKit code is where we care about the differences between platforms
 - What we'd like to do is we'd like to share more code in WKWebView with mac
-- there's a lecagy bit in WKView, but I do't know if we'll have time for that
+- there's a legacy bit in WKView, but I do't know if we'll have time for that
 - you can imaging a world where we can share all the viewport code
 - in terms of legacy, we still have to support UIWebView and WebView, so those still work in the old way, so that won' t change soon
-- the matinance level is up in the UIWe
+- the maintenance level is up in the UIWe
 - we will be able to support both paths
 - SVG doesn't need to care
 - Nikolas: I'm not asking about that, it's equal if not worse in some thing.
 - We often ran into issues for WPE
 - that we couldn't cover with automatic testing
-- something is broken in certian combinations
+- something is broken in certain combinations
-- We are in the process of thinking abotu GPU process for WPE
+- We are in the process of thinking about GPU process for WPE
 - we want to go for a model that has your support
 - that you think it's safe for the future
 - so we can maximize sharing code
-- recuding breakage
+- reducing breakage
 - that's why I'm asking
 - Simon:
 - We did a good thing with Sharing the scrolling tree
 - good position there
 - about testing - with scrolling tree
-- you can only scroll and pretend that the webproces sis unresponsive
+- you can only scroll and pretend that the webprocess sis unresponsive
 - you hav to do the correctly
-- UIScriptController medthos that helps us to do the UIProcess scroll
+- UIScriptController methods that helps us to do the UIProcess scroll
 - you can do that in a way that you can do the UIProcess scroll
 - there are quite a few test that can do this
 - now that I think about that, they live in fast/scrolling/iOS
-- par tof the story here is we should make sure that the test work well
+- part of the story here is we should make sure that the test work well
 - there's more we could do with UIScript controller

 #### Improving Contributor Onramps